rust-lang/rust-forge/src/compiler/steering-meeting.md

 non-technical topics**, so as to ensure that we are keeping an eye on the overall health and functioning of the team.

+### Where do proposals come from?

+The team accepts proposals via an open submission process, which is documented on [its own page](steering-meeting/submit.md)

 ## Announcing the schedule

 After each planning meeting, the topics for the next three weeks are